Is a Vizsla the Right Dog Breed for You?

 In a massive, ongoing study of dog

-breed temperament, conducted by the University of Pennsylvania, called the C-BARQ, the Vizsla ranks 14th out of 124 dog breeds in attention seeking/attachment behavior.
-This breed loves attention from their owners and are prone to jealousy when attention is given to another dog or person.
-Ranking very high in this area further enhances the “velcro dog” tag for Vizsla’s!
+breed temperament conducted by the University of Pennsylvania, known as the C-BARQ, the Vizsla has been ranked 14th out of 124 dog breeds in terms of attention seeking and attachment behavior.
+This means that Vizslas absolutely adore attention from their owners and are prone to feelings of jealousy when attention is given to another dog or person.
+Their high ranking in this area further reinforces the reputation of Vizslas as “velcro dogs,” as they tend to form incredibly strong bonds with their human companions.

 In this same research